-The availability of a full audit report has allowed us, for the first time, to gain a broad overview of the finances of all the parishes and agencies.
+The availability of a full audit report allows us to gain a broad overview of the finances of all the parishes and agencies.
 While some of the parishes carry significant debts, this is related in most cases to planned development or emergency repairs and is being managed in accord with an agreed plan.
 Most of the parishes have some level of surplus cash, which is not inconsistent with the need to be in a position to respond to unforeseen costs, particularly in respect of the maintenance of buildings.
 There is scope for some parishes, out of their surplus, to contribute to new pastoral initiatives or to easing the burden on Parishes which are more heavily burdened.
-For the twelve month period under review, the consolidated accounts of the Charity as a whole show an excess of income over expenditure amounting to approximately €222k.
+For the twelve month period under review, the consolidated accounts of the Charity as a whole show an excess of income over expenditure amounting to €362,090.